 | Total to start | ₱1,600,000-₱2,535,000 |

 This is real semi-commercial money.
-If you already have the piggery operating, the marginal cost of adding the tilapia pond is roughly ₱650,000-₱1,030,000, which pays back in 2-3 years based on the added margin alone.
+If you already have the piggery operating, the marginal cost of adding the tilapia pond is roughly ₱650,000-₱1,030,000, which pays back in 2-3 years on the added margin alone.
+That payback math is the whole case for integration, and it only holds if the pond is run properly.

 The non-obvious risks